BobFIV/PSU_CAPSTONE_F2022/acme-cse-config/README.md

 ## ACP Modification
 In order to allow the Dashboard Web App to create notifications for the creation of intersection AE's, the root ACP of the CSE has to be modified.
-Using ACME's REST Web UI, add the following Access Controll Record to the `createACPs` policy (add it as an element in the `pv.acr` array):
+Using ACME's REST Web UI, add the following Access Control Record to the `createACPs` policy (add it as an element in the `pv.acr` array):
 ```
 {
     "acor": [